RaghuramReddy9/prompt-playground/README.md

 ###  What I Learned:
 - How to score prompt outputs using Gemini
-- How to compare multiple prompt types
+- How to compare multiple prompt typesgit add . git commit -m "Multi-Prompt Evaluation with Gemini - Prompt Scoring" git push origin main

 - How to automate evaluation in real-world GenAI workflows

 > This method can be used in real apps to choose the best prompt for chatbots, summarizers, and assistants.